Pediatric Eye Exams

 - Learning difficulties

-A vision screening provided by a school or pediatrician is not the same as a comprehensive eye exam.
+A vision screening provided by a school is not the same as a comprehensive eye exam.
 Vision screenings do not diagnose eye or vision problems.
 They are designed to assess whether a child needs further testing.
+School vision screenings also miss up to 75% of children with vision problems.

 What are some common vision problems in children?

-- Myopia (also known as “nearsighted,” which means they can see objects well up close, but have problems seeing objects in the distance, like a blackboard).
+- Myopia: Also known as “nearsightedness,” myopia is when someone can see up-close objects clearly, but has problems seeing objects in the distance, like a blackboard.

-- Amblyopia (also known as “lazy eye”) is best treated while the child is still young, and their visual system is in development.
+- Amblyopia: Also known as “lazy eye,” amblyopia is best treated while the child is still young, when their visual system is in development.

 - Strabismus (otherwise known as “crossed eyes or misalignment of the eyes”).